astamuse/asta4d/README.md

 After you confirm the sample project is OK, you can add your own url mapping rules to /src/main/java/.../.../UrlRules.java, and also you can add your own html template files to /src/main/webapp.

-Additionally, there is a [Japanese document](http://astamuse.github.com/asta4d/userguide/index_jp.html) which includes more detailed user guide which is for our employees.
+Additionally, there is an old [Japanese document](http://astamuse.github.com/asta4d/userguide/index_jp.html) which includes more detailed user guide which is for our employees.
+There is also an on working [English user guide](http://astamuse.github.com/asta4d/userguide/index.html) which is not completed yet.

 ## Best practices